-To increase low current load efficiency, the LT3844 is capable of operating in Linear Technology's proprietary Burst Mode operation where the external MOSFET operates intermittently based on load current demand.
-The Burst Mode function is disabled by connecting the BURST_EN pin to V{CC} or V{FB} and enabled by connecting the pin to SGND.
+To increase low current load efficiency, the LT3724 is capable of operating in Linear Technology's proprietary Burst Mode operation where the external MOSFET operates intermittently based on load current demand.
+The Burst Mode function is disabled by connecting the BURST_EN pin to V{CC} and enabled by connecting the pin to SGND.

 When the required switch current, sensed via the V_C pin voltage, is below 15% of maximum, Burst Mode operation is employed and that level of sense current is latched onto the IC control path.
 If the output load requires less than this latched current level, the converter will overdrive the output slightly during each switch cycle.
 This overdrive condition is sensed internally and forces the voltage on the V_C pin to continue to drop.
-When the voltage on V_C drops 150mV below the 15% load level, switching is disabled. and the LT3844 shuts down most of its internal circuitry, reducing total guiescent current to 120μA.
-When the converter output begins to fall, the V_C pin voltage begins to climb.
-When the voltage on the V_C pin climbs back to the 15% load level, the IC returns to normal operation and switching resumes.
+When the voltage on V_C drops 150mV below the 15% load level, switching is disabled, and the LT3724 shuts down most of its internal circuitry, reducing total quiescent current to 100μA.
+When the converter output begins to fall, the V_C pin climbs back to the 15% load level, the IC returns to normal operation and switching resumes.
 An internal clamp on the V_C pin is set at 100mV below the output disable threshold, which limits the negative excursion of the pin voltage, minimizing the converter output ripple during Burst Mode operation.

-During Burst Mode operation, the V{IN} pin current is $20\mu A$ and the V{CC} current is reduced to $100\mu A$.
-If no external drive is provided for V{CC} , all V{CC} bias currents originate from the V{IN} pin, giving a total V{IN} current of $120\mu A$.
+During Burst Mode operation, the V{IN} pin current is 20μA and the V{CC} current is reduced to 80μA.
+If no external drive is provided for V{CC}, all V{CC} bias currents originate from the V{IN} pin, giving a total V{IN} current of 100μA.
 Burst current can be reduced further when V{CC} is driven using an output derived source, as the V{CC} component of V{IN} current is then reduced by the converter duty cycle ratio.